Warsaw Uprising Cross

 The first Warsaw Uprising Crosses were awarded on 1 August 1981 to 100 former soldiers of the Uprising, among others Gen. Jan Mazurkiewicz (Radosław) -–commander of the Home Army, Gen. Franciszek Kamiński – commander of the Bataliony Chłopskie, Col. Maria Wittek - commander of Military Women's Service, as well as Mieczysław Fogg and Lesław Bartelski.

-On 16 October 1992, a law was passed which ended the awarding of the medal on the 8 May 1999.
+On 16 October 1992, a law was passed which ended the awarding of the medal on 8 May 1999.